ImmoMakelaarVergelijker

 • Doors and frames in a standard home:

 For a complete home (walls + ceilings) in a typical new-build, you will quickly be looking at 40-80 litres of wall and ceiling paint, depending on the size and number of coats.
+A larger detached house with multiple reception rooms and 5 or more bedrooms can easily exceed 100 litres for a full repaint.

 Practical tips to avoid buying too little - or too much